triblytree/b2-api/README.md

 b2_upload_file($upload_url, $auth_token, $file_path)

 $upload_url // Upload URL, obtained from the b2_get_upload_url call
-$auth_token // The authentication token, obtained from the b2_authorize_account call
 $file_path // The path to the file you wish to upload
 ```